qtile/qtile/docs/manual/config/index.rst

 The default configuration has several more advanced key combinations, but the above should be enough for basic usage of qtile.

+See :doc:`Keybindings in images </manual/commands/keybindings>` for visual keybindings in keyboard layout.

 Mouse Bindings
 --------------